RingOfStorms/nvim/README.md

 - For scratches, just make an input box for custom extension rather than predefined list
 - for find files, ignore git, capital F for find all
 - better copilot alternatives?
 Local LLM usage only? etc?
+- blacklist for undofile? .age files... etc
+- TODO learn more about augroup in autocommands.

 - plugins to install:
-  - pocco81/auto-save.nvim
-  - folke/noice.nvim - messages/cmdline/popupmenu updates
   - rmagatti/auto-session - session management
     - TODO look for alternatives?
 I am not a huge fan of this as it causes some issues on startup sometimes.
 I really only care about window placements and I want the rest to load naturally
   - preservim/nerdcommenter - [un]comment support